anubis-rs/Anubis/hecate/README.md

 ## License
 hecate is distributed like Anubis under the terms of either the Apache License (Version 2.0) or the MIT license, at the user's choice.
 See [LICENSE-APACHE](./LICENSE-APACHE) and [LICENSE-MIT](./LICENSE-MIT) for details.
-Contributions to the hecate must be made under the terms of both licenses.
+Contributions to hecate must be made under the terms of both licenses.